microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-02.md

                 - FOREACH Activity
                     - iterate over list of tables
                     - Execute Pipeline task to execute pipeline create above (Note: you will need to pass in table name as parameter)

+**NOTE:** ARM templates are provided in the Solutions folder for Challenge 2.
+These templates will build out recommended ADF pipelines